mrazomej/phd/src/chapter_02/section_07_methods.md

 performing repeated P1 transduction [@Thomason2007] of the different operator and *lacI* constructs to generate each combination used in this work.
 Integration was confirmed by PCR amplification of the replaced chromosomal region and by sequencing.
-Primers and final strain genotypes are listed in Chapter 4.
+Primers and final strain genotypes are listed in [Sec.
+4.15](#sec:ch4_sec16).

 It is important to note that the rest of the *lac* operon (*lacZYA*) was never expressed.
 The LacY protein is a transmembrane protein that actively transports